noblecosmic/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that returns the length of a string.
+Write a function that prints a string, followed by a new line, to stdout.

-Prototype: int _strlen(char *s);
+Prototype: void _puts(char *str);
-FYI: The standard library provides a similar function: strlen.
-Run man strlen to learn more.
+FYI: The standard library provides a similar function: puts.
+Run man puts to learn more.